MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 // Silently check for the update, but
 // display a custom downloading UI
-// via the SyncStatus and DowloadProgress callbacks codePush.sync(syncStatus, null, downloadProgress);
+// via the SyncStatus and DownloadProgress callbacks codePush.sync(syncStatus, null, downloadProgress);

 function syncStatus(status) {